spongessuck/gm.dragDrop/README.md

 By default, the element being draggged will return to its original position when released, which can give unexpected results if you're changing your view models in `gmOnDrop`.
 If you are altering the structure of your data in the `gmOnDrop` function, return a truthy value from that function to prevent this behavior.

 ## Drop Zones
 You can also define a `gm-drop-zone` attribute on both draggable elements and drop zones to control where elements can be dropped.
-Draggable elements can only be dropped on drop zones when their `gm-drop-zone` attribute matches.
+Draggable elements can only be dropped on drop zones when their `gm-drop-zone` attributes match.

 #### Sample template using drop zones:
 ```html